 We also considered the “Areas of Research” that James McGann created for the 2015 Global Go To Think Tank Index Report.

-Below is an example of the areas in which the GOV.UK publishes policy and the corresponding topics we are creating in PlumX.
+Below is an example of the areas in which the GOV.UK publishes policy and the corresponding topics we are considering.

-Based on the common concepts and a few other important inclusions we came up with the following topics:
+Based on the common concepts and a few other important inclusions we are considering the following topics:

 - Agriculture & Farming